chrplr/openlexicon/README.md

-# OpenLexicon: Access to lexical databases
+# OpenLexicon: Easy access to lexical databases

-_[Openlexicon](https://chrplr.github.io/openlexicon)_ provides tables from various lexical databases and some code to manipulate them either offline or online.
+**_[Openlexicon](https://chrplr.github.io/openlexicon)_ provides tables from various lexical databases and some code to manipulate them either offline or online.**

 1. Check out our list of [open lexical databases](databases/README.md)
 2. Use [scripts](scripts/README.md) to query or manipulate the databases.
 3. Browse and query most databases online at <http://www.lexique.org:81/openlexique>

+**Contributing:**

+If you want to contribute, by adding a database, scripts, or sending some corrections, please contact `christophe@pallier.org` and `boris.new@gmail.com`, or, _much better_, fork [openlexicon](https://github.com/chrplr/openlexicon) and issue a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

+**License:**

+The files in this repository are distributed under a CC BY-SA 4.0 LICENSE (see <https://creativecommons.org/licenses/by-sa/4.0/>) unless overridden by a local `LICENSE.txt` file

 **Crediting:**